asyntai/ai-chatbot-for-grav-plugin/README.md

 - The chatbot is now enabled on your website
 - Set up your chatbot at [asyntai.com/dashboard](https://asyntai.com/dashboard#setup)

+**Note: Alternatively, if you don't want to use a plugin, you can also get a JavaScript snippet at [Asyntai.com/dashboard](https://asyntai.com/dashboard) and manually insert it into your web pages.**

 ## Why choose Asyntai?

 • **Increase conversions**: Instant, human like replies keep shoppers engaged and buying.